Astor63/TPS-Mods/Work In Progress/Gears Upgrade/Items/Shields/SuperNova On Crack/ReadMe.md

 - 100% compatible with the latest version of [TPS Community Patch](https://github.com/BLCM/BLCMods/tree/master/Pre%20Sequel%20Mods/Community%20Patch)

-- My stand-alone fix *Supernova Missing Material Fix* is include in this Mod.

 - Should be compatible with most other mods, as long as they do not touch the Legendary Nova Shield.

-:warning: To be sure to get this mod working correctly (as intended), if you use my stand-alone *Supernova Missing Material Fix* (which I recommend), don't forget to place this Mod **AFTER** *Supernova Missing Material Fix*.
+:warning: To be sure to get this mod working correctly (as intended), if you use my stand-alone *Supernova Missing Material Fix* (which I recommend), don't forget to place this Mod **AFTER** the *Supernova Missing Material Fix*.

 ### To do: